sissbruecker/linkding/docs/backup.md

 ### SQLite database backup

-linkding includes a CLI command for creating a backup copy of the database.
+Linkding includes a CLI command for creating a backup copy of the database.

 > [!WARNING]
 > While the SQLite database is just a single file, it is not recommended to just copy that file.